cesarsotovalero/cesarsotovalero.github.io/collaborations.md

 ### Motivation

 The system call is the fundamental interface between an application and the Linux kernel [1].
 The execution of **any** program written in **any** language will trigger the execution of some system calls.
 System calls are typically not invoked directly, but rather invoked through corresponding wrapper functions in the core library (e.g., `glibc` or `musl-libc`).
 There are 335 unique systems calls in the x86_84 architecture.
-The observation of system calls provides a uniform way to understand the execution of programs written in different languages, as well as an unique manner to monitoring their behaviour.
+The observation of system calls provides a uniform way to understand the execution of programs written in different languages, as well as a unique manner for monitoring their behavior.

-Inspired by the [Hello world](https://drewdevault.com/2020/01/04/Slow.html) blog post.
-We aim at monitoring system calls executed at distinct part of programs in order to determine which regions are causing an overhead in terms their quantity and diversity.
+Inspired by the [Hello world](https://drewdevault.com/2020/01/04/Slow.html) blog post, we aim at monitoring system calls executed at distinct part of programs in order to determine which regions are causing overhead in terms their quantity and diversity.
 The ultimate goal is to automatically remove (or reduce) the bloated system calls from the program.

 ### Approach